Multiple ergodic averages along functions from a Hardy field: convergence, recurrence and combinatorial applications: Proof of Theorem

-In view of \cref{prop_malcev} we can represent $X=G/\Gamma$ as a closed subsystem of another nilsystem $(Z,\B_Z,\mu_Z,S)$ where $Z=\hat G/\Gamma$ for a connected and simply connected nilpotent Lie group $\hat G$ which contains $G$ as a closed and rational subgroup.
+\begin{proof}[Proof of \cref{thm_F} assuming \cref{thm_connectedsimplyconnected}] Let $(X,\B_X,\mu_X,T)$ be an ergodic nilsystem.
+In view of \cref{prop_malcev} we can represent $X=G/\Gamma$ as a closed subsystem of another nilsystem $(Z,\B_Z,\mu_Z,S)$ where $Z=\hat G/\hat\Gamma$ for a connected and simply connected nilpotent Lie group $\hat G$ which contains $G$ as a closed and rational subgroup.
 Letting $\tilde G$ be the connected component of the identity in $G$ and letting $a\in G$ be such that $T$ corresponds to left multiplication by $a$, we also have that $G=\overline{a^\Z\tilde G}$ and $\hat G=\overline{a^\R\tilde G}$.
 If $G=\hat G$ then $G$ is connected and simply connected and the desired conclusion follows directly from \cref{thm_connectedsimplyconnected}.
 From now on suppose that $G\neq\hat G$.